bdharva/google_timeline_maps/README.md

 # google_timeline_maps
-Mapping Google Timeline data with Processing 2 & the Unfolding library
+_Mapping Google Timeline data with Processing 2 & the Unfolding library_

-_*INCOMPLETE: PUSHED TO START TO PREVIEW HOW THINGS LOOK.*_

-TODO:

--	Save configs
--	Handle text and dimensions
--	Finish README.md

 While this started out as a very hacky personal project to map my own data, once I shared [some of my visualizations](https://www.instagram.com/p/Bsl9pEoH_rf/) I started getting requests from friends wanting to make their own.
 While it's still hacky, this is a rough first pass at streamlining my workflow for more general use.
 I've listed a few ideas for future development at the bottom of this page.
 Feel free to use [https://github.com/bdharva/google_timeline_maps/issues](https://github.com/bdharva/google_timeline_maps/issues) to suggest additional updates and flag any bugs you encounter.